google/WebFundamentals/src/content/en/updates/2019/09/devtools.md

-If you ever encounter a bug in DevTools and want to file an issue, or if you ever get an idea on how to improve DevTools and want to request a new feature, go to **Main Menu** > **Help** > **Report a DevTools issue** to talk to the DevTools engineering team.
+If you ever encounter a bug in DevTools and want to file an issue, or if you ever get an idea on how to improve DevTools and want to request a new feature, go to **Main Menu** > **Help** > **Report a DevTools issue** to create an issue in the DevTools engineering team's tracker.
 Providing a [minimal, reproducible example][repro] on [Glitch](https://glitch.com/) dramatically increases the team's ability to fix your bug or implement your feature request!